BrunoLevy/learn-fpga/FemtoRV/TUTORIALS/FROM_BLINKER_TO_RISCV/PIPELINE.md

-# From Blinker to RISC-V episode II
+# From Blinker to RISC-V episode II - Pipelining

 In the [previous episode](README.md), we learnt how to create a fully functional RISC-V processor on a FPGA.
 Our processor is not the most efficient,